Twelve Puzzles, Each With a Proof (and Why That Wasn't Enough)

 Breakout's difficulty was tuned statistically: a bot played ten thousand games and the clear rates said whether the levels were fair.
 That works for an arcade game, where difficulty is a distribution.
 It does not work for a puzzle game.
 A Sokoban level is not 15 percent solvable.
 It is solvable or it is broken, and if it is broken, the player you fooled into trying it will not come back.

 So game five changes the question again.
-Posts one through four asked whether the AI's code was correct and whether its tuning was fair.
+The first four posts asked whether the AI's code was correct and whether its tuning was fair.
 This one asks whether its content can be trusted, and answers with the strongest tool there is: a proof.
 Every level in the game below ships with a machine-checked certificate that it can be solved, plus the minimum number of pushes it takes.
-The HUD shows you that minimum while you play, which is either encouragement or taunting depending on how your attempt is going.
+The HUD shows you that minimum while you play.

 arrows / WASD or swipe · Z undoes · R restarts · the title screen is the solver playing its own solution